sudosu4pp/gnx-qemu-edge/readme.md

 ### How do I select the operating system?

-  You can use the `BOOT` environment variable in order to specify the operating system to be installed:
+  You can use the `BOOT` environment variable in order to specify the operating system that will be downloaded:

   ```yaml
   environment: